mozilla/release-services/src/releng_docs/contributing.rst

 Contributing
 ============

-Make sure you read the :ref:`pre-requirement` document.
+Make sure you read the :ref:`prerequirements` document.

 To get code you need to clone `mozilla-releng/services`_ repository.